greenhub-project/batteryhub/README.md

 Learn more at [hmatalonga.github.io/greenhub](https://hmatalonga.github.io/greenhub).

-**Disclamer:** The project is still under heavy development, at the moment is in alpha testing phase.
+**Disclamer:** The project is still under heavy development, at the moment is in beta testing phase.
 If you would like to participate join [here](https://play.google.com/apps/testing/hmatalonga.greenhub).

 ## Build Instructions